TTT-2/docs/docs/content-creation/creating-a-hudtheme.md

 # Creating a HUD Theme

+## Basics

+A HUD theme is just a normal addon for TTT2 and therefore is in no way different than other addons.
+Check out the [getting started guide](/content-creation/creating-an-addon/) to learn more about creation of addons.

+If you want to create a HUD element with the TTT2 system for one of your addons, check out [this article](/content-creation/creating-a-hudelement/).

 ## Basic Setup

 In order to create a new HUD, you have to create a specific folder structure in your project.